Kirk Harrison Taitt

 For Instructors Request Inspection Copy

 Among the key recommendations outlined in his IRIE Mitigation Matrix are: effective regulatory governance of the jurisdiction’s financial system by ensuring conformance with international standards, the deployment of sufficient resources to adequately supervise financial institutions and the promotion of values-based decision-making amongst corporate financial managers and leaders.
-He also recommends on-going engagement of the wider civil society to ensure present and future generations of the Caribbean IFC workforce appreciate the value of personal moral excellence in business and its inextricable link to sustainable development of the IFC sector.
+He also recommends on-going engagement of the wider civil society to ensure present and future generations of the Caribbean island financial centre (IFC) workforce appreciate the value of personal moral excellence in business and its inextricable link to sustainable development of the IFC sector.

-Island compliance risk definition
+Island compliance risk

-Introduction - Connecting the dots
+Introduction: Connecting the dots